julian1-testing/CSP/README.md

 ## Catalog Services for Portal - PoC

 - implements faceted search, search pagination, online resources, to drive AODN Portal
-- supports csw harvest of external mcp/19139 catalogues, but is not dependent upon this metadata form
+- supports csw harvest of external mcp2.0/19139 catalogues, but is not dependent upon this metadata form
-- records, concepts and indexes - all state localized to a db backend, with no filesystem requirement
+- records, concepts and indexes - all state localized to a db backend, with no filesystem needed

 ### Usage